Microstate (statistical mechanics): Entropy

 The second law of thermodynamics describes how the entropy of an isolated system changes in time.
 The third law of thermodynamics is consistent with this definition, since zero entropy means that the macrostate of the system reduces to a single microstate.

 Heat and work

-Heat and work can be distinguished if we take the underlying quantum nature of the system into account.
+Heat and work can be distinguished if we take the underlying quantum nature of the system into account and consider the Leibniz product rule for the differential of the internal energy:

-For a closed system (no transfer of matter), heat in statistical mechanics is the energy transfer associated with a disordered, microscopic action on the system, associated with jumps in occupation numbers of the quantum energy levels of the system, without change in the values of the energy levels themselves.
+For a closed system (no transfer of matter), heat in statistical mechanics is the energy transfer associated with a disordered, microscopic action on the system, associated with changes in occupation numbers of the quantum energy levels of the system (i.e. with changes $dp_i$ of the occupation probabilities of the states), without change in the values of the energy levels themselves.